moby/moby/docs/sources/userguide/dockerlinks.md

 Here we've created a new container called `db` using the `training/postgres` image, which contains a PostgreSQL database.

+We need to delete the `web` container we created previously so we can replace it with a linked one:

+    $ docker rm -f web

 Now let's create a new `web` container and link it with our `db` container.